martin-dold/smartMug/README.md

 A full list of available SDKs is available [here](http://www.mikrocontroller.net/articles/ESP8266 "ESP8266 SDKs").

-In the end, Arduino was chosen as it is open-source and provides full library support for Wireless LAN, TCP/IP, Multicast DNS and even for the HX711 weighting cell that was chosen for liquid level sensing.
+In the end, Arduino was chosen as it is open-source and provides full library support for Wireless LAN, TCP/IP, Multicast DNS and even for the HX711 load cell that was chosen for liquid level sensing.

 ### Smartphone App